Criminal Minds season 17

+The seventeenth season of the American police procedural crime drama television series Criminal Minds, now subtitled Evolution, follows members of the Behavioral Analysis Unit (BAU) as they are faced with a network of serial killers built during the COVID-19 pandemic.
+The season serves as a second season revival of the series after its original run on CBS ended four years earlier.

-The seventeenth season of the American police procedural crime drama television series, Criminal Minds: Evolution, premiered on June 6, 2024 on Paramount+ in the U.S. and on Disney+ in other regions on June 7, 2024.
+The season premiered on June 5, 2024 on Paramount+ in the U.S. and on Disney+ in other regions on June 7, 2024.
 The season's story arc follows members of the Behavioral Analysis Unit (BAU) as they investigate the mystery of "Gold Star", however, they are forced to work with Elias Voit when he "negotiates a deal that transfers him to federal custody, in the BAU's own backyard".

 One day prior to the premiere of season seventeen, Criminal Minds: Evolution was renewed for an eighteenth season.